openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino-overview/install-openvino-linux-header/install-openvino-apt.rst

    Note that the APT distribution:

    * offers both C/C++ and Python APIs
-   * does not offer support for NPU inference
    * is dedicated to Linux users only
    * additionally includes code samples